mshgayar/myocp/README.md

     - oc get nodes
     - oc get csr
 ```
-  - approve all the pending csr & after approving all the pending csrs , all the nodes will be registered and in READY state
+  - approve all the pending csr & after approving all the pending csrs , all the nodes will be registered and in READY state  & all cluster operators to be running
   ```
     oc adm certificate approve "Name"
     oc get nodes